 But Isn’t It Dangerous?

-Latino Jason Aldean (aka the tour guide) also took us to more remote parts of the island and to areas that are mostly off limits for tourists because of the danger level, but he just wanted us to see them.
-Although Honduras is one of the most dangerous countries in the world, the cruise port is on an island and I did not feel in danger during any of my time there.
+Latino Jason Aldean (aka the tour guide) also took us to more remote parts of the island.
+We also saw areas that are mostly off limits for tourists because of the danger level.
+Although Honduras is one of the most dangerous countries in the world, the cruise port is on an island and I did not threatened during any of my time there.
 One area in particular to be cautious in is Coxen Hole.
-Make sure to leave any valuables in your safe on the cruise ship.
+Make sure to leave any valuables in your safe on the cruise ship before going ashore.

 Honduras is known for hand-painted ceramics and beautiful hardwoods.
 Many of the nicer houses we passed had mahogany doors and porch floors.
 A large percentage of Caribbean corals are found in Honduras.
-If you are looking for unique finds, there are many interesting nature-related opportunities such as a visit to the Monkey Reserve, Butterfly Farm, Iguana Reserve, and Mangrove tours.
+If you are looking for unique adventures, there are nature-related opportunities such as a visit to the Monkey and Sloth Reserve, Butterfly Farm, Iguana Reserve, and Mangrove tours.
 Look for the Jesus Lizard; it can literally walk on water.

 Chalk It Up To Carnival For Making A Good Investment

 My overall impression of Isla Roatán, Honduras is one that Carnival needs a big high five on their decision to build here and invest in this country.
 All of the people we encountered were very receptive to tourists and were not aggressive or pushy, as they are in most Caribbean islands.
 Some of the resorts around both West End and Sandy Bay were upscale and I would be interested in visiting Roatán again on a land trip.
 With such a horrific hurricane that left the country devastated in 1998, it is wonderful to now see the great natural resources of this country are restored and recognized.

 My Isla Roatán Photo Gallery:

 Check out our other Caribbean cruise port articles: